titilda/appunti/Advanced Algorithm and Parallel Programming/index.md

 #### Pack

 **Pack** is a pattern that involves reorganizing data to eliminate unused or irrelevant elements, thereby reducing memory usage and improving cache performance.

+To restore the original structure, an **unpack** operation is performed, which reinserts the unused elements back into their original positions.

 ```mermaid
 flowchart TB